awslabs/simpleiot-build/website/simpleiot/docs/install/solo.md

 - Set up the back-end
 - Install the Arduino-CLI toolchain.
-- Flash the demo firmware on an AWS EduKit device (optional)

 Once done, you can proceed to create a _Hello World_ application.
 If you obtain a SimpleIOT Starter Kit, you will be able to proceed and build the _Sensor Demo_.